Suboxone Clinics in Kentucky

 The landscape of medication-assisted treatment in Kentucky is evolving, with Suboxone clinics playing a crucial role in this transformation.
 The integration of Suboxone-based treatment into the state's approach to addiction recovery signifies a commitment to providing effective and tailored solutions for individuals seeking rehabilitation in Kentucky.
 As the state continues its efforts to combat the opioid epidemic, the role of Suboxone clinics remains central to fostering sustainable recovery and wellness within the community.

-Arc Counseling Centers Lydias House is a suboxone clinic in Benham, KY, part of the 40807 zip area.
+Arc Counseling Centers Lydias House is a suboxone drug treatment center in Benham, KY located in the 40807 zip code area.

 Location: 185 Maggard Street, Benham, KY 40807 in Harlan County